john-guerra/imagine/_projects/Pablo_VRSpatialPerformance.md

 <b>Game Engine:</b> Unity.<br>
 <b>Context:</b> Virtual Reality.<br>

-We propose a novel method to approximate the spatial perception between heterogeneous VR displays.
-Studies have shown that perception of distance in virtual reality (VR) is generally underestimated, not only in comparison with the physical world but also between different kinds of VR displays.
-This effect can be attributed to the interception of the action-perception-feedback loop in VR which causes a conﬂict between the visual and motor cues.
-Thus, the method is focused on approximating the spatial performance from a display with a greater interception degree to another display with a smaller interception degree.
-First, we iteratively adapt and assess the perception of distance in the display with the smaller interception degree by providing continuous feedback.
-Then, we approximate the spatial performance in the other display, by inﬂuencing its adaptation process and modifying how the visual cues are presented based on some display features.
+We propose a novel method to improve the spatial performance on VR displays.
+Studies have shown that perception of distances in virtual reality (VR) is generally underestimated, not only in comparison with the physical world but also between different kinds of VR displays.
+This effect can be attributed to the interception of the action-perception-feedback loop in VR which causes a conﬂict between the visual and motor depth cues.
+Thus, the method is focused on developing a perceptual calibration method, which extend the limitations of standard calibration methods, with the purpose of improving the subject's spatial perception and he/her spatial performance for distance-related spatial tasks.

 <center>
 <b> Demo of size constancy test </b><br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2Ak0Pih7oXU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<br><br><b> Demo of path integration task </b><br><br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qxspaJOLxho" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtu.be/RvdMAa9-Nvo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </center>
-<br><br>